 As you may understand, it is imperative to set requests and limits on your pods correctly.

-What you can do is to set your critical applications as Guaranteed, most of them Burstable, and the non-critical applications which are fault-tolerant in Best effort.
+What you can do is to set your critical applications as Guaranteed, most of them Burstable, and the non-critical applications are fault-tolerant in Best effort.

 Use case: evicted Prometheus Pods

-A few months ago, it happened to me that my Prometheus server pod being evicted.
+A few months ago, it happened to me that my Prometheus server pod was evicted.
 If you take a look at the Pod's events, you could see a message about "memory usage exceeds" looking like:

 Message: The node was low on resource: memory.
 Container prometheus-server was using 2890108Ki, which exceeds its request of 2000Mi.